andredesousa/css-best-practices/README.md

 CSS files can easily gain redundant KBs over time.
 Unused CSS just adds dead weight to our applications and contributes to the growth of web page size, so we want to make sure that we have as little excess code as possible.
-Aside from slowing down our website’s overall performance, excess CSS can cause headaches for developers.
+Aside from slowing down our website's overall performance, excess CSS can cause headaches for developers.
 Clean and orderly stylesheets are easier to maintain than disorderly ones.
 We can [remove unused CSS](https://www.keycdn.com/blog/remove-unused-css) manually or with tools.
 The most popular tools are [PurifyCSS](https://www.npmjs.com/package/purify-css), [PurgeCSS](https://www.npmjs.com/package/purgecss) and [UnCSS](https://www.npmjs.com/package/uncss).